Instructions for Authors of Accepted Manuscripts

 The author is responsible for all fact checking; the copy editor does not check manuscripts for the accuracy of technical or quantitative aspects.
 It is the author’s responsibility to ensure that all such details are clear and correct.

-Within 10 days of acceptance, the corresponding author should log in to the system to submit the following:
+Within 10 days of acceptance, log in to your author account to submit the following:

 Authors should verify the following: